Muslim Pharmacist in BC with $200K in Corporate Retained Earnings: Halal Investing Inside a CCPC in 2026

 Question: How does the capital dividend account work for a halal investor inside a CCPC?

 Answer: The capital dividend account (CDA) is a notional account that tracks the non-taxable portion of capital gains realized inside a CCPC.
-Under the current rules, when a corporation realizes a capital gain, the non-included portion (33.33% of the gain, since inclusion is 66.67%) is added to the CDA.
+Under the current rules, when a corporation realizes a capital gain, the non-included half of the gain (50%, since the inclusion rate is a flat 50%) is added to the CDA.
 The corporation can then pay a tax-free capital dividend to the shareholder up to the CDA balance, with no personal tax on receipt.
 For a halal ETF portfolio generating capital gains inside the CCPC, the CDA becomes a meaningful extraction channel.
-On a $20,000 capital gain, $6,666 flows to the CDA and can be extracted tax-free.
-The remaining $13,334 is taxed at corporate rates and later extracted as an eligible dividend — taxed at approximately 36.5% at BC's top personal rate.
+On a $20,000 capital gain, $10,000 flows to the CDA and can be extracted tax-free.
+The remaining $10,000 is taxed at corporate passive rates and later extracted as an eligible dividend — taxed at approximately 36.5% at BC's top personal rate.
 The CDA election must be filed on CRA Schedule 89 before or at the time the dividend is paid.
 Missing the election makes the entire dividend taxable.
 An accountant must file the election — this is not a DIY step.

 Question: Is it better for a Muslim pharmacist in BC to invest $200K inside the corporation or extract it and invest personally?

 Answer: The answer depends on when you need the money and your current personal marginal rate.
 BC's top combined marginal rate is 53.50% on income above approximately $253,000.
 If the pharmacist extracts $200,000 as a salary or dividend, she pays personal tax immediately — losing roughly $80,000 to $107,000 depending on her bracket and the form of extraction.
-If she keeps the $200,000 inside the corporation, the money is invested at full value today, but corporate passive income tax rates are higher than personal rates on the same income, and the 66.67% capital gains inclusion (versus 50% personally below $250K) adds drag.
-The general rule: if you will not need the funds for seven or more years, the tax-deferral advantage of keeping money inside the corporation outweighs the higher corporate passive rates — the extra years of compounding on the deferred tax more than offset the rate penalty.
+If she keeps the $200,000 inside the corporation, the money is invested at full value today, but corporate passive income tax rates are higher than personal rates on the same income (passive investment income at the corporate level is taxed near 50.7% combined in BC vs. a personal rate on capital gains that can be much lower at moderate income brackets).
+The capital gains inclusion rate itself is the same — a flat 50% — whether the gain is realized personally or inside the corporation.
+The general rule: if you will not need the funds for seven or more years, the tax-deferral advantage of keeping money inside the corporation outweighs the higher corporate passive rates — the extra years of compounding on the deferred tax more than offset the rate gap.
 If you need the money within three to five years, extracting to personal registered accounts (RRSP, TFSA, FHSA) first is usually better because those accounts shelter growth from tax entirely.

 Question: Which halal ETFs are best suited for a corporate investment account in Canada?